neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 ---------------

 The handling of file uploads is pretty straight forward.
-Files are handled internally as ``Resource`` objects and thus, storing an uploaded file is just a matter of declaring a property of type ``Resource`` in the respective model.
+Files are handled internally as ``PersistentResource`` objects and thus, storing an uploaded file is just a matter of declaring a property of type ``PersistentResource`` in the respective model.

 There is a full example explaining file uploads in the :doc:`chapter about resource management <ResourceManagement>`.